Subject9x/battleMETAL/README.md

 ----------------------
 A Total-conversion for the _[DarkPlaces](https://icculus.org/twilight/darkplaces/)_ engine all about mecha combat.

-_battleMETAL_ brings giant robot combat inspired by the Mechwarrior and Earthsiege franchises to Quake's frenetic pacing and tech stack.
-This project adds the following large features to Darkplaces via the Quake C scripting language and use of external file reading.
+_battleMETAL_ brings giant robot combat inspired by the _Mechwarrior_ and _Earthsiege_ franchises to _Quake's_ frenetic pacing and tech stack.
+This project adds the following large features to _Darkplaces_ via the _Quake C_ scripting language and use of external file reading.

 This is just a repo for the code, the media assets (models, texture, fx) aren't available yet because I have not fully decoupled all the original _iD_ assets from the mod.

+An important design goal of _battleMETAL_ has been to create a simple SDK for making small mech games.

 ### Game Play
 ----------------------